CVI-SZU/CCAM/WSSS/README.md

 If you are using our code, please consider citing our paper.

 ```
+@InProceedings{Xie_2022_CVPR,
+    author    = {Xie, Jinheng and Xiang, Jianfeng and Chen, Junliang and Hou, Xianxu and Zhao, Xiaodong and Shen, Linlin},
+    title     = {C2AM: Contrastive Learning of Class-Agnostic Activation Map for Weakly Supervised Object Localization and Semantic Segmentation},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    month     = {June},
+    year      = {2022},
+    pages     = {989-998}
+}
 @article{xie2022contrastive,
   title={Contrastive learning of Class-agnostic Activation Map for Weakly Supervised Object Localization and Semantic Segmentation},
   author={Xie, Jinheng and Xiang, Jianfeng and Chen, Junliang and Hou, Xianxu and Zhao, Xiaodong and Shen, Linlin},